 Road running is one of the most popular and accessible sports in the world.
 England has always been at the forefront of road running and that is why it takes an important place within the work of England Athletics.

 If you’re an endurance coach, a member of a road running club or organise local road races, you can benefit from our support programme for road running.
-For details download the full brochure from the right hand side of this page.

 Essential information on road running

 Click on the appropriate bullet point to find out more about: